Pros and Cons of Living in Slovenia

 What do expats find most challenging?

 "Expats in Slovenia often find the local culture to be quite different from what they are used to.
 The language barrier can be a challenge, as Slovenian is not widely spoken outside of the country.
 Additionally, the local customs and etiquette can be difficult to navigate, as they are quite different from those of other countries.
 Expats may also find it difficult to adjust to the slower pace of life in Slovenia, as well as the more relaxed attitude towards punctuality.
-Finally, the cost of living in Slovenia can be higher than in other countries, making it difficult for expats to adjust to the local economy," remarked one in Slovenia.
+Finally, the cost of living in Slovenia can be higher than in other countries, making it difficult for expats to adjust to the local economy," said a person living in Slovenia.

 About the Author

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
-Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
-Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
-Mr. Wood is also a licensed counselor and psychotherapist.
+Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.